hightail/wilson-api/concepts/components/components.md

 });
 ```
 Wilson supports an extended set of options for state machines.
 Specifically the **timeouts** array shown in the
 example above.
-The **timeouts** options allows for an array of time-based state transitions that are automatically
+The **timeouts** option allows for an array of time-based state transitions that are automatically
 controlled by the stateMachine object itself.

 Example stateMachine definition: